saeedashraf/Snow-Ski-Resort-DMDU/README.md

 # Snow-Ski-Resort-DMDU
 This project analyses the impact of climate change on the financial situation and tipping points of Ski resorts.

+The repository contains the code and partial data for for the manuscript:

+## Getting Started
+To set up a working example, clone the github repository and install all software requirements listed in the requirements.txt.
+Main tool used is Python.
+Installing within an Anaconda enviroment is recommended.

+In order to run illustrative examples six downloads are required from:

+Below are the six necessary file to download:

+Once repository is set up locally with all code and correctly placed data, follow below instructions for each step.

 ## Case Studies:
 In total six ski resortes were selcted for this study: